pixelated/pixelated-user-agent/README.md

 ## Installing Pixelated

+To run your own instance of Pixelated, follow these instructions: https://github.com/pixelated/puppet-pixelated#manual-installation

+## Development

 You like the idea and you want to run it locally, then before you have to install the following packages:

 * [Vagrant](https://www.vagrantup.com/downloads.html), Vagrant is a tool that automates the setup of a virtual machine with the development environment